bieganski/mtkcpu/doc/contrib.md

 ### Pull Requests that likely will be accepted

 * Bug fixes
+* Ports to common devkits/platforms, e.g. Artix or Spartan.
 * Anything that improves Debug Module - in terms of functionality, tests coverage, resource usage etc.
 * Anything that improves CPU resource usage
 * New CPU functionalities, that bring us closer for `mtkCPU` to run more and more software (e.g. Linux kernel), but are not resource-hungry.
 We target `ice40` platform for now.